Do you provide specific support for your remote workforce?

 • Virtual hiring capabilities may be an important consideration to help you hire effectively from afar.

-• A Learning Management System (LMS) can help train new hires and get them up to speed efficiently.
+• Learning Management System (LMS) can help train new hires and get them up to speed efficiently.

 6. Invest in Remote Training